Games Where You Can Play Optimally with Arena-Independent Finite Memory: Characterization

-Intuitively, one huge difference between Gimbert and Zielonka's technical approach and ours is the following.
+Intuitively, the main difference between Gimbert and Zielonka's technical approach and ours is the following.
 In the memoryless setting, all the reasoning can be \textit{abstracted away} from the underlying arena and done at the level of sequences of colors.
-In the finite-memory one, however, one has to pay attention to how sequences of colors are \textit{composed} and \textit{compared}, to maintain \textit{integrity} with regard to the memory and the underlying game arena.
-In a sense, this need to intertwine abstract reasoning on arbitrary sequences of colors with concrete tracking of memory updates has been a constant obstacle that prevented the emergence of a complete characterization since Gimbert and Zielonka's result in 2005.
-This issue can be observed in related works, as discussed in Section~\ref{sec:intro}, along with partial answers to the problem (e.g.,~\cite{DBLP:conf/fsttcs/0001PR18}).
+In the finite-memory one, however, one has to pay attention to how sequences of colors are composed and compared, to maintain consistency with regard to the memory and the underlying game arena.
+This need to intertwine abstract reasoning on arbitrary sequences of colors with concrete tracking of memory updates is the key obstacle to overcome.

 Much of our effort was thus spent on trying to define concepts that would preserve the elegance of monotony and selectivity while allowing us to lift the theory to the finite-memory case.
-As often the case in these endeavors, the good concepts turned out to be the most natural ones, capturing the intuitive idea that one needs monotony and selectivity \textit{modulo a memory skeleton}.
+As often the case in these endeavors, the right concepts turned out to be the most natural ones, capturing the intuitive idea that one needs monotony and selectivity \textit{modulo a memory skeleton}.